Kharbooza978/EntitySafe/README.md

 - **Dynamic Input Fields**: Add or remove courses as needed.
 - **Instant Calculation**: Automatically calculates GPA as you input grades and credit hours.
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.
+- **Interactive Table**: A table listing Grade points of each grade.

 ## Technologies Used